everhusk/Self-Driving-Car-Engineering/P2 - Traffic Sign Classification/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is?
 34799
-* The size of test set is ?
+* The size of test set is?
 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is?
 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is?
 43

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.